SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Conclusion

 \section{Conclusion}

-This paper introduced \methodname{}, a framework for enabling high DoF robots to learn policy directly in the real world, by leveraging a latent action space trained in a low-fidelity simulation. \methodname{} learns this latent action space through unsupervised skill discovery, and employs a novel sample-efficient RL algorithm to learn task policy in the \methodname{} latent action space.
-Evaluated on a set of contact-rich whole-body manipulation tasks, \methodname{} is able to solve the tasks in under an hour of real-world interaction, where baseline methods failed. \methodname{} opens up new opportunities for advancing both latent action space learning (e.g., through improved skill discovery methods) and downstream policy learning (e.g., by leveraging or learning a world model).
+This article introduced \methodname{}, a framework that enables robots to learn policies safely and efficiently in the real world, by leveraging a latent action space trained in a low-fidelity simulation. \methodname{} learns this latent action space through unsupervised skill discovery, and employs a novel sample-efficient RL algorithm to learn task policy in the \methodname{} latent action space.
+By treating the simulator as a proxy rather than an exact replicate of the physical world, \methodname{} reduces dependencies on high-fidelity simulations which are costly to create.
+Evaluated on a set of contact-rich whole-body manipulation tasks, \methodname{} is able to solve the tasks in under an hour of real-world interaction, where baseline methods failed.
 We believe \methodname{} provides a strong foundation for scaling real-world robot learning to increasingly complex and diverse tasks and embodiments.